Skip to content

 • Shred all canceled and remotely deposited checks, credit card statements, and bills.

-• Write out your checks to a specific person or business; not “cash.”
+• Write out your checks to a specific person or business, not "cash."

 Follow the tips outlined here to keep yourself safe from check-washing scams.